MohammedTsmu/ChatGPTFileProcessor/README.md

     - Start the application from Visual Studio.
     - Ensure that the API key is correctly entered to proceed with document processing.

+#### Method 2: Installing via Releases

+If you prefer not to build the application from source, you can download precompiled releases.

+1. **Navigate to the Releases Page**:

+    - Go to the [ChatGPTFileProcessor Releases](https://github.com/MohammedTsmu/ChatGPTFileProcessor/releases) page on GitHub.

+2. **Download the Latest Release**:

+    - Find the latest stable release.
+    - Download the appropriate installer or executable for your operating system (e.g., `.exe` for Windows).

+3. **Install the Application**:

+    - **Windows**:
+        - Run the downloaded `.exe` file.
+        - Follow the on-screen instructions to complete the installation.
+    - **macOS/Linux**:
+        - Depending on the release assets, follow the provided instructions or extract the downloaded archive.
+        - Ensure you have the necessary permissions to run the executable.

+4. **Launch the Application**:

+    - After installation, open **ChatGPTFileProcessor** from your applications menu or installation directory.

+5. **Configure Your API Key**:

+    - In the application's UI, navigate to the **API Key** section.
+    - Input your OpenAI API key to enable API access.

+> **⚠️ Note**: Always ensure you download releases from the official [GitHub Releases](https://github.com/MohammedTsmu/ChatGPTFileProcessor/releases) page to avoid malicious software.

 ## Creating Your OpenAI ChatGPT API Key